-- Greetings and Basic Conversations
+Unit 1: Greetings and Basic Conversations

-- School and Hobbies
+Unit 2: School and Hobbies

-- Around Town
+Unit 6: Around Town

-- Fun and Travel
+Unit 7: Fun and Travel

-Beyond language skills, this course offers a profound window into the perspectives, history, and culture of the Deaf community.
+Beyond language skills, this course offers a profound window into the perspectives, history, and culture of the Deaf and Hard of Hearing community.
 Whether students have existing connections to Deaf culture or are completely new to it, this course will deepen their appreciation and understanding of this vibrant and dynamic community.
+Throughout the course students will explore ASL language and culture by engaging in vibrant discussions and researching ASL topics of choice, as well as completing regular formative and summative assessments in order to gauge progress and demonstrate appropriate language proficiency.

 This course is guided by the American Council on the Teaching of Foreign Language World Readiness (ACTFL) Standards and is designed to help students begin working towards proficiency in American Sign Language at the Novice level.
 In this standard-level course, students are expected to invest approximately 6 hours per week on their course work.